 What Does It Mean When You Have No Credit Score?

-If you've ever tried to get a loan or sign up for a credit card, you've probably encountered the term "credit score."
-Your credit score is a number that lenders use to determine how risky it would be to lend money to you.
-A high credit score means that you're a low-risk borrower, while a low credit score means that you may not be able to repay your debts.
-But what if you don't have a credit score?
-This can happen if you've never borrowed money before or if you've chosen not to use credit products.
-If this is your situation, don't worry - here's what it means and what you can do about it.
+Should you have ever applied for a credit card or a loan, you most likely came across the term "credit score."
+Lenders evaluate your credit score to decide whether or not lending money to you would be riskwise.
+A high credit score indicates that you are a low-risk borrower; a low credit score indicates that you might not be able to pay back your loans.
+What if, however, you lack a credit score?
+This can occur whether you have never borrowed money before or if you have opted not to utilize credit products.
+If this describes your circumstances, relax; here is what it implies and what you can do about it.

 Why You Don’t Have a Credit Score